asian-mario/r-top/README.md

 - **Process Table**: Sortable list of top processes by CPU, memory, or network usage.
 - **Smooth Animations**: Powered by `tachyonfx` for subtle UI transitions.
 - **Keyboard Navigation**: Scroll, jump, sort, and switch interfaces with intuitive keybindings.
+- **Tree View**: See parent and child processes for each running/sleeping process.

 ---